hounddogie/NAVI-BFW/README.md

 NAVI is used to integrate navigation in all ranges of appliances.
 The main focus of NAVI is strategic combat.
+It is mostly a game. it adds strategy to acf combat and gives a challenge to those with ACF.
+Its like nextbot but with BFW v5 mechs.

 Once implemented, the chip will assess the appliance it is in by characteristics defined (Such as a role) as well as parameters assessed (physical aspects) and use them for decision making.